Cheap and Europe in the same sentence? For South Africans?

 Want more budget travel inspiration?
 Check out my other posts:

-- 12 Best Visa-Free Destinations for South Africans to Visit in 2018
+- The Cheapest Visa-Free Destinations for South Africans

 - How to Travel on a Budget: A Complete Guide